picocom-ng/picocom/README.md

        sudo cp ./bash_completion/picocom /etc/bash_completion.d/

-   This will enable custom completion support for picocom, globaly (for all Bash-shell users).
+   This will enable custom completion support for picocom, globally (for all Bash-shell users).

    *NOTICE:* If you have another version of picocom already installed,